crys-cross/ethernaut-attacks/README.md

 ### 1 - Hello Ethernaut

-- attackHelloEthernaut.ts
+- attackHelloEthernaut.ts - scripts
-- Change the Hello Ethernat address to your instance.
+- Change the Hello Ethernaut address to your instance.
 Run attackHelloEthernaut.ts with (yarn hardhat scripts/attackHelloEthernaut.ts --network goerli) to run it in goerli network and wait for it to pass.

 ### 2 - Fallback

+- attackFallback.ts - scripts
+- Change the Fallback level address to your instance.
+Run attackFallback.ts with (yarn hardhat scripts/attackFallback.ts --network goerli) to run it in goerli network and wait for it to pass.

 ### 3 - Fallout